User Guide

 Creating a Seismogram (notebook) requires a couple distinct pieces of information:

 • Example Notebook: Starting from example notebook, while not required, is expected to be the most straight-forward.
-Once serveral types of models are supported, it is expected that a CLI will further automate combining new content into the example structure.
+Once several types of models are supported, it is expected that a CLI will further automate combining new content into the example structure.

 • Configuration files: A config.yml file to specify location of required data and/or other configuration files (refer to the Create Configuration Files).